cilium/cilium/Documentation/bpf.rst

      [...]
      Found 6 elements

-With BTF (BPF Type Format), the map also holds debugging information about the key / value structure.
-For example, BTF in combination with  BPF map with the BPF_ANNOTATE_KV_PAIR() macro, ``test_xdp_noinline.o`` from kernel selftests:
+However, with BTF, the map also holds debugging information about the key and value structures.
+For example, BTF in combination with BPF maps and the BPF_ANNOTATE_KV_PAIR() macro from iproute2 will result in the following dump (``test_xdp_noinline.o`` from kernel selftests):

   ::